danielcbit/apcctrl/doc/manual/manual.rst

     Specify which
     device is used for UPS communications.
 For serial ports, it is usually something like /dev/ttyS0.
-For USB ports, you may leave the name of the device blank (no specification) and apcupsd will automatically search the standard locations for the UPS.
+For USB ports, you may leave the name of the device blank (no specification) and apcctrl will automatically search the standard locations for the UPS.

     Normally, the ``configure`` program will set an appropriate